niplav/site/life_advice.md

 		(a podcast, a series, a blog), it feels bad to just not finish it.
 This is a lack of slack!
-		*	I haven't solved the podcast problem yet, except being very strict about which podcasts I start
+		*	I haven't solved the podcast problem yet, except being very strict about which podcasts I start.
 20. Don't destroy option value.
 	*	Becoming enemies with people is an instance of destroying option value (you can become an enemy of your friend